michelemartone/dabo/README.md

 of short shell scripts as test cases.

 ## DABO fits in
- * automated test run
+ * automated test runs
- * test driven development
+ * test-driven development

 ## DABO is NOT meant to
  * replace per-software test suites or documentation